-Insurers and foreign general insurers' branches (except reinsurers) must contribute to the insured person protection fund to protect insured persons in the event that the insurer becomes insolvent or bankrupt.
-The rate of appropriation for this fund will be announced by the MOF annually, but will not exceed 0.3 per cent of the total premium revenue retained from primary insurance contracts in immediately-preceding financial year.
-Contributions will be made biannually on a 50/50 basis, and will be required until the accumulated fund amounts to 5 per cent of total assets of a general insurer, a health insurer or a foreign general insurer's branch, or to 3 per cent in the case of a life insurer.
+Insurers and foreign general insurers' branches (except reinsurers) must contribute to the insured person protection fund until January 1, 2023 to protect insured persons in the event that the insurer becomes insolvent or bankrupt.
+The rate of appropriation for this fund will be announced by the MOF annually, but will not exceed 0.3 per cent of the total premium revenue retained from primary insurance contracts in the immediately preceding financial year.
+Contributions will bemade biannually on a 50/50 basis, and will be required until the accumulated fund amounts to 5 per cent of total assets of a general insurer, a health insurer or a foreign general insurer's branch, or to 3 per cent in the case of a life insurer.